Basic benefit covered services

 Humana Military follows a placement process to ensure beneficiaries have access to an Applied Behavior Analysis (ABA) provider within TRICARE’s access to care standards.

-Here’s how it works:
+Here is how it works:

-• Humana Military will contact the ABA providers to inquire about availability for the initial assessment and treatment
+• Humana Military will contact ABA providers to inquire about availability for the initial assessment and treatment

 • The parent/caregiver should contact the assigned ABA provider to schedule the first visit with the beneficiary and complete the initial assessment